Los Ingobernables de Japon

 Los Ingobernables de Japón (ロス・インゴベルナブレス・デ・ハポン, Rosu Ingoberunaburesu de Hapon) (Spanish for "The Ungovernables of Japan" and often spelled without the accent as Los Ingobernables de Japon in English-speaking countries), also shortened to L.I.J. or Los Ingos, was a Japanese professional wrestling stable, based in the New Japan Pro-Wrestling (NJPW) promotion.
 An offshoot of the Mexican stable Los Ingobernables from the Consejo Mundial de Lucha Libre (CMLL) promotion, the group was formed in November 2015 by Tetsuya Naito, Bushi and Evil, but came to also include Sanada, Hiromu Takahashi, Shingo Takagi, Titán and Yota Tsuji.
 Through NJPW's working relationship with other companies, they have also appeared in CMLL and in the American Ring of Honor (ROH) promotion.

 Los Ingobernables de Japon established itself as one of the most prominent and most popular stables in NJPW.
-Members of the stable have held the IWGP Heavyweight Championship three times and the IWGP World Heavyweight Championship three times.
-As part of the stable, Naito also held the IWGP Intercontinental Championship a record six times and was the first wrestler to have held both the Heavyweight and Intercontinental titles simultaneously.
+Members of the stable have held the IWGP Heavyweight Championship six times.
+As part of the stable, Naito also held the IWGP Intercontinental Championship a record eight times and was the first wrestler to have held both the Heavyweight and Intercontinental titles simultaneously.
 The faction also held under various incarnations the IWGP Tag Team Championship, IWGP Junior Heavyweight Tag Team Championship and NEVER Openweight 6-Man Tag Team Championship.
 The stable also won several tournaments, like G1 Climax twice, the New Japan Cup three times, the World Tag League three times.
 Takahashi also won the Best of Super Juniors tournament a record of four times.

 In addition to working with CMLL, Bushi also held the CMLL World Welterweight Championship.
 Also within the company, Titán was also the first official non-Japanese wrestler to join the stable; overall twenty-nine title reigns took place within the stable.
 Tokyo Sports cited L.I.J.s impact on NJPW as one of the main factors in the magazine naming Naito the 2016 Wrestler of the Year, a feat he repeated the following year.

 After Wrestling Dontaku on May 4, 2025, Naito and Bushi left NJPW, ending the unit as a stable in NJPW; its remaining members remain loosely allied, but unaffiliated to any other NJPW stable.
 Their final match under the L.I.J. name was at Fantastica Mania Mexico on June 20, 2025.
+By January 2026, the remnants of the L.I.J. stable known as Unaffiliated had merged with Bullet Club to form a new stable named Unbound Co.